 Alcohol and Drugs ...
 Zero Tolerance!

-The Georgia Boat Safety Act prohibits anyone from boating under the influence (BUI—that is, operating any boat, sailboat, personal watercraft, water skis, sailboard, or similar device while intoxicated.
+The Georgia Boat Safety Act prohibits anyone from boating under the influence (BUI)—that is, operating any boat, sailboat, PWC, water skis, sailboard, or similar device while intoxicated.
 Alcohol and drugs cause impaired balance, blurred vision, poor coordination, impaired judgment, and slower reaction times.
 Alcohol is a major contributor to boating accidents and fatalities.

 Georgia boating law states the following.